3lpsy/FactionDocs/docs/README.md

 ## Installing Faction
 ::: warning
-The Faction install script has only been tested Ubuntu 18.04.2.
+The Faction install script has only been tested on Ubuntu 18.04.2.
 It might work on other versions of Ubuntu, but we're not promising anything.
 :::

 The easiest way to install Faction is with: